amy-tabb/RWHEC-exp-2019/README.md

 There are several new features that may make their way to [amy-tabb/RWHEC-Tabb-AhmadYousef](https://github.com/amy-tabb/RWHEC-Tabb-AhmadYousef) ... eventually.

-1. Calling the program using more standard flags (via getopt.h) versus a sort of convoluted argument structure
+1. Calling the program using more standard flags (via getopt.h) versus a sort of convoluted argument structure.
-1. Options to customize the camera calibration portion (more details below); briefly, otherwise, one gets a not-very-useful calibration for limited camera views during debugging
+1. Options to customize the camera calibration portion (more details below [Camera calibration parameters](#camera-calibration-parameters)); briefly, otherwise, one gets a not-very-useful calibration for limited camera views during debugging.
 2. Options to convert matrices where the robot pose is provided with **R** and the end-effector position **C**, as is commonly provided by many robot controllers.
 To convert to HTMs is not difficult, and I will describe this process and it is also implemented in the code such that the HTMs for the robot are

 ````